GVSD Schools At Full Capacity And Anticipating Pine Ridge - PembinaValleyOnline.com

 Over the summer there were not any notable renovations done in any of the GVSD schools, in the anticipation of students shuffling around from a number of the schools into Pine Ridge.

 "We're anticipating approximately about 550 kids that will be moving into the Pine Ridge school once it opens, and they'll be coming from various parts of Winkler.
-The Village of Reifeld, and the Pine Ridge development, and North of Highway 14 will be the three main areas that we'll be drawing from, to begin with," Monster says.
+The Village of Reinfeld, and the Pine Ridge development, and North of Highway 14 will be the three main areas that we'll be drawing from, to begin with," Monster says.

 Terry Penner is Secretary-Treasurer with GVSD.
 He notes the school was awarded to the division after longstanding enrolment pressure in many schools in Winkler.
 J.R Walkof will be converted to a K-3 school, while Emerado Centennial School will become a grade 4-8 school.
 New students moving into the feeder areas will be assigned to any school in Winkler depending on capacity.